The semiclassical zeta function for geodesic flows on negatively curved manifolds

+For the extensions of the claim (a) and (b) above, we already have satisfactory results: for instance, the dynamical zeta function $Z(s)$ for a $C^\infty$ Anosov flow is known to have meromorphic extension to the whole complex plane $\complex$.
+(See \cite{GLP12, DZ13}.
+Note that the arguments in these papers are applicable to more general dynamical zeta functions.)
+However, to the best of authors' understanding, not much is known about the extension of the claims (c) or (d), or more generally on the distributions of singularities of the (generalized) dynamical zeta functions.
+In this paper, we consider an extension of the claim (c) in the case of geodesic flows on negatively curved manifolds or, more generally, contact Anosov flows.

-Before proceeding with the problem of generalizing the claim (c), we would like to pose a question whether the zeta function $Z(s)$ introduced by Smale is the "right" one to be studied.
-In fact, there are variety of generalized dynamical zeta functions which coincide with $Z(s)$ in the cases of geodesic flows on closed hyperbolic surfaces, since some dynamical exponents coincide.
-Each of such generalized dynamical zeta functions can be regarded as a generalization of Selberg zeta function in their own rights and their analytic property will be different when we consider them in more general cases.
-And there is no clear evidence that $Z(s)$ is better than the others.
+Before proceeding with the problem, we would like to pose a question whether the zeta function $Z(s)$ introduced by Smale is the ``right" candidate to be studied.
+In fact, there are variety of generalized dynamical zeta functions which coincide with $Z(s)$ in the cases of geodesic flows on closed hyperbolic surfaces, because so do some dynamical exponents.
+Each of such generalized dynamical zeta functions may be regarded as an extension of Selberg zeta function in their own rights and their analytic property will be different when we consider them in more general cases.
+And there is no clear evidence that $Z(s)$ is better or more natural than the others.
 This is actually one of the question that the authors would like to address in this paper.
-For the geodesic flows $f^t:T_1^*N\to T_1^*N$ on a negatively curved closed manifold $N$ (or more generally non-singular flow with hyperbolic periodic orbits), the "semi-classical" or "Gutzwiller-Voros" zeta function $Z_{sc}(s)$ is defined by
+For the geodesic flows on a negatively curved closed manifold $N$ (or more generally non-singular flows with some hyperbolicity), the ``semi-classical" or ``Gutzwiller-Voros" zeta function $Z_{sc}(s)$ is defined by